- The festival was founded in 2002 out of South Bend, Indiana

 About the River Bend Film Festival

-River Bend Film Festival is a celebration of independent filmmaking, founded in 2002 by a group of filmmakers and avid film-lovers in South Bend, Indiana.
-Through screenings, workshops, appearances by industry guests, and special events, the festival has brought filmmakers and their fans together to celebrate the art of film for over 15 years.
+River Bend Film Festival is a celebration of independent filmmaking founded in 2002 by a group of filmmakers and avid film lovers in South Bend, Indiana.
+The festival moved to Goshen in 2016 and is now a four-day-long event.
+Through screenings, workshops, appearances by industry guests, and special events, the festival has brought filmmakers and their fans together to celebrate the art of film for more than 20 years.

 The festival accepts all genres: narrative, documentary, experimental, music video, animation, student, features, and shorts.
-River Bend makes it a priority to highlight the work of local and regional filmmakers, and many of the films come from across the country and around the world.
+River Bend prioritizes highlighting the work of local and regional filmmakers, and many of the films come from across the country and worldwide.

 The RBFF Team